publisha/publisha.github.io/_papers/howShakespeareHelpsMeTeach.md

 Peter Kahrel (2006) Automating InDesign with regular expressions.
 [Sebastopol, Calif.]: O’Reilly.

 [^1]: Hamlet

 [^2]: See Book Typography: a designer’s manual, Mitchell and Wightman, 2005

 [^3]: Folger image collection is a good source. https://luna.folger.edu

+[^4]: The Bodleian First Folio - http://firstfolio.bodleian.ox.ac.uk

-[^4]: Maivald, J. J. and Palmer, C. (2008) A designer’s guide to Adobe InDesign and XML: harness the power of XML to automate your print and web workflows.
+[^5]: Maivald, J. J. and Palmer, C. (2008) A designer’s guide to Adobe InDesign and XML: harness the power of XML to automate your print and web workflows.
 Berkeley, Calif: Adobe.